oleksandr-troitskyi/postgresql-analysis/Readme.md

 `createuser --interactive --pwprompt` to create user.
 Follow the instructions.
  Then run `psql -U <new_user_name> -W -d database_name_dump < dump.sql` where `<new_user_name>` is role from previous
  command.
 It will create `books_authors` DB with both schema and insertions.
-You don't need to create user in Docker container provider there, as it already has one.
+You don't need to create user in Docker container provider there, as it already has one:
+- Just run `docker-compose build` to build an image.
+- Then `docker-compose up -d`  to run new container.
+- Finally, `docker-compose exec postgresql /bin/bash` to enter container.
+From this point just follow instructions above of how to use dump.sql.
 **Note: PostgreSQL container takes some time to start, so please be patient.**

 ## Produce queries to answer the following questions